 Winter, vast and pure is filled with celebrations and festive occasions.
 Most events are exclusive to Fairbanks and showcase snow and ice through sports and activities.
 Other winter happenings highlight artistic and cultural events.

-Now in its 17th year, the Denali Winterfest offers loads of outdoor fun and educational events.
+For more than 15 years, the Denali Winterfest offers loads of outdoor fun and educational events.
 Featuring dog sledding, a 5K race, snowshoeing, hiking, park ranger programs and more.
 This engaging community-oriented festival starts off with a potluck and ends with a chili feed and cake walk—small town charm in the heart of Denali National Park.

 In what is called the oldest sled dog race series on the planet, the three-day ONAC is a treat to watch.
 Teams from all over the world arrive in Fairbanks with their teams of sprint dogs to race in two 20.9-mile heat and one 28.6 mile heat to win the coveted dog mushing title.
 There are plenty of places to watch the race teams in action, including along the edge of Creamer’s Field, the Tanana Valley State Fairgrounds and the Fairbanks Golf Course before returning to Mushers Hall on Farmers Loop Road.

 Although the Fairbanks Curling Club hosts a variety of events — big and small — each year, the Fairbanks International Bonspiel provides curling competitors with an atmosphere unlike any other.
 For over 80 years, curling enthusiasts from all over the country and Canada descend on Fairbanks for three rockin' fun days.
 The event is themed, which means teams are encouraged to dress up as they curl around the clock.
 In addition to the fierce competition, it also a legendary party atmosphere with a full bar, DJs, and live music.
 It's open to the public and a fantastic way to mingle with the locals.